 What I eat and where my food comes from are very important to me, and I know these are things many of you value as well.
-As much as I’d love to grow my own garden, I’m not very good at keeping things alive and thriving.
-That’s why I’m happy to let the pros do it and when seasonal produce is plentiful, I heavily rely on my favourite farmers at local markets to keep me stocked.
+As much as I enjoy growing my own garden, both outdoors and indoors, I’m not as consistently skilled at keeping everything alive and thriving.
+So when seasonal produce is plentiful, I like to rely on my favourite farmers at local markets to keep me stocked.
+Finding a farmer’s stall that’s a good fit becomes much simpler with a list of crucial questions to ask your farmer at the market.

 Developing relationships with the people who grow your food takes time, but is well worth the effort.
 When you’re beginning to explore farmers markets and local food, there are a number of ‘first date’ questions you can ask to discover whether the farmer in question is right for you and values the same things you do.